 Most homeowners don't give their water heater a second thought until something goes wrong, and an unexpected blast of cold water shoots forth from the shower head, or the hot water tap only runs cold.
 Whether the unit has started to leak or has stopped heating, a prompt repair is essential for your comfort and well-being.
-Before calling a plumber to fix the water heater, there are a few things you should know.
+Needless to say, there are a few things you should know.

 National Repair a Water Heater Costs

 Cost data is based on actual project costs as reported by ImproveNet members.

 We are still gathering data for this location.Try changing location below or

 Most homeowners spent between:

 - Homeowners visit ImproveNet.com to find a top-rated pro to complete their home improvement project or repair.

 - Once their projects are completed, the members log in to their accounts and complete a short cost survey.

 - After compiling and organizing the data we report it back to you.

 Enter your zip code to get started